By Anne Thompson | Thompson on Hollywood June 27, 2014 at 1:31PM

 Lisa Cholodenko, following 2010 hit "The Kids Are All Right," complained that things did not get easier after she achieved all that Oscar attention and success.
 She turned to lucrative studio writing assignments and television directing.
 Clearly Granik also ran into obstacles.
 "I've had to learn to evaluate the feedback I get on work to decide which suggestions I want to consider," she tells Women and Hollywood, "and which I have to push aside in order to retain my own taste, vision, and gut sense about things."

 The project that went through: "Stray Dog," Granik's indie documentary about U.S. war veterans, inspired by one of the local discoveries in "Winter's Bone."
-The film world premiered at the sparsely attended Los Angeles Film Festival Friday night amid traffic jams surrounding the championship hockey game.
+The film world premiered at the Los Angeles Film Festival and screens at the New York Film Festival.
 (Here's Screen Daily's review.)

 It makes sense that indie Granik, fascinated by capturing la vie quotidienne in her films, would pursue this authentic look at a corner of American culture little of us know about.
 The film comes from a chance encounter in a biker church five years ago while Granik was scouting "Winter's Bone" with Ron "Stray Dog" Hall, a Vietnam veteran who runs an RV park in southern Missouri.
 She noticed him as he was auditioning for a role, which he got, and chased him down in a parking lot, she said after the LAFF screening.